(almost) interval preserving maps preserve order continuity

 Quick review of definitions

 A Banach lattice is a Banach space with an lattice order such that such that for all , the implication holds, where the absolute value is defined as .
+A Banach function space is a Banach lattice consists of measurable functions on a measure space.
 Canonical examples include and where is a locally compact Hausdorff space.

 We call a Banach lattice order continuous if every monotone order bounded sequence is convergent in norm.